Ruijin-Shen/LeetCode-Solution/README.md

 26. Remove Duplicates from Sorted Array
 27. Remove Element
 28. Find the Index of the First Occurrence in a String
+30. Substring with Concatenation of All Words
 33. Search in Rotated Sorted Array
 36. Valid Sudoku
 39. Template.Combination Sum
 42. Trapping Rain Water
 45. Jump Game II
 46. Permutations
+48. Rotate Image
 49. Group Anagrams
 50. Pow(x, n)
 51. N-Queens